ByAldon/WordPress/SECURITY.md

 # Security, Privacy & Usage Policy

-Welcome to the security, privacy, and usage policy for all JOLT projects.
-This document explains how we handle security issues, privacy matters, and the permitted use of the code within all repositories under the JOLT name, including the WordPress plugins and themes index.
+Welcome to the security, privacy, and usage policy for all Aldon projects.
+This document explains how we handle security issues, privacy matters, and the permitted use of the code within all repositories under the Aldon name, including the WordPress plugins and themes index.

 ---

 ## Project Philosophy

 I believe in full transparency throughout my development process.
-All JOLT projects are:
+All Aldon projects are:

 - **Privacy-focused:** User data is never collected without explicit consent, and privacy is a core design principle.
 - **Secure by design:** Security considerations are integrated from the start, and vulnerabilities are addressed promptly.
 - **Open Source:** All source code is publicly available for review, improvement, and community collaboration.
 - **Transparent:** All development decisions, changes, and issues are documented openly, fostering trust and accountability.

-If you have any questions about my development approach or want to contribute, feel free to reach out!
+If you have any questions about my development approach or want to contribute, [feel free to reach out](mailto:johntmnlatwork@proton.me)!

 ---